jurgen-paul/alphacodium/README.md

 **Note**:

-Due to the `code_contests` dependency on C++, there are a few quirks:
+Due to the `code_contests` dependency on C++ which is not multi-platform, there are a few quirks:

 1. Support only Python 3.9
-2. Run only on a linux box  (**Tested on AWS Linux 2023 only**)
+2. Run only on a linux
-3. You need to also have a Python3.11 installed (but **not** for your virtual environment) - this is the interpreter used to run your Python tests.
-4. Make sure it's `bin` is in `/usr/bin/python3.11` and it's lib is in `/usr/lib64/` and `/usr/lib64/python3.11`

-We will likely improve this sitaution later on and achieve more flexibility.

-#### Running on amazon Linux 23
+#### Running on Amazon Linux 2023 AMI

 1. Start an Amazon Linux 2023 machine (add your ssh keys, choose m5.xlarge or larger)
 2. SSH into the machine
 3. Run following commands (one by one)

 ```
    sudo yum install openssl-devel bzip2-devel libffi-devel
-   sudo dnf install python3.11
    curl -O https://bootstrap.pypa.io/get-pip.py
    python3 get-pip.py --user
    git clone git@github.com:Codium-ai/alphaCodium.git
-   git checkout assaf/cc_eval
    cd alphaCodium/
    python3 -m pip install virtualenv
    virtualenv venv